jkereako/RFQuiltLayout/README.md

 This is a cleaned-up version of RFQuiltLayout.
 I'm doing this to prepare for a Swift version of this project.

+The most difficult part of this project is understanding what "unrestricted dimension" and "restricted dimension" mean.
+It means that if your collection view scrolls horizonatally, then the restricted dimension is the number of columns while the unrestricted dimension is the number of rows.
+Vice versa for vertically scrolling collection views.

 RFQUILTLAYOUT
 =============